ABOUT THE WISE PROGRAM

 and who can contribute to, the increasingly important issues at the intersection of science, technology, and public policy.

-Each year, the WISE societies select outstanding 3rd or 4th year engineering/ computer science students, or students in engineering/ computer science graduate programs, from a nation-wide pool of applicants.
+Each summer, the WISE societies select outstanding 3rd or 4th year engineering/ computer science students, or students in engineering/ computer science graduate programs, from a nation-wide pool of applicants.
 The students spend nine (9) weeks

-in the summer in Washington, D.C. during which they learn how government
+living in Washington, D.C. during which they learn how government

 officials make decisions on complex technological issues, and how engineers can contribute